DynamoDB vs Amazon ElastiCache - The Ultimate Comparison

 All data stored in DynamoDB is fully encrypted using encryption keys managed by AWS Key Management Service (KMS).
 This provides an additional layer of security by protecting data in a table, including its primary keys, secondary indexes, streams, global tables backup, etc.

-When creating a new table, the user can choose from the following options to encrypt the table.
+When creating a new table, the user can choose from the following options to encrypt the table:

-• AWS-owned key - Default encryption type.
+- AWS-owned key - Default encryption type.
 The key is owned by DynamoDB (no additional charge).

-• AWS managed key - The key is stored in your account and is managed by AWS KMS (AWS KMS charges apply).
+- AWS managed key - The key is stored in your account and is managed by AWS KMS (AWS KMS charges apply).

-• Customer-managed key - The key is stored in your account and is created, owned, and managed by you.
+- Customer-managed key - The key is stored in your account and is created, owned, and managed by you.
 You have full control over the KMS key (AWS KMS charges apply).

 In addition, you can use the AWS IAM service to provide fine-grained access control to DynamoDB tables based on users, user groups, or policies.
+DynamoDB also supports VPC endpoints, which allow you to connect to DynamoDB from your VPC without going through the public internet.

 ElastiCache

 ElastiCache provides both encryption at rest and encryption in transit features.
-However, some conditions need to be satisfied by the cache engine (Redis and Memcache) to enable encryption.
+However, some conditions need to be satisfied by the cache engine (Redis and Memcached) to enable encryption.
 These conditions can be satisfied at the cluster designing level.

 Pricing